Congress fails to find replacement of Sarma in North East

 The Congress' problems in the North East have continued, thanks to its former member Himanta Biswa Sarma.

 Sarma served as MLA from the Jalukbari constituency in Assam from 2001 till 2015 on the Congress ticket.
-He joined Bharatiya Janata Party (BJP) in August 2015.
+He joined BJP in August 2015.
 Sarma won 2016 Assembly elections and was sworn in as Cabinet Minister in Assam on May 24, 2016.

-The Congress had given preference to former Assam Chief Minister and senior leader Tarun Gogoi over Sarma, which had forced the former to join the BJP.
+The Congress had given preference to former Assam chief minister and senior leader Tarun Gogoi over Sarma, which had forced the former to join the BJP.

-Sarna had opposed paradropping of Gogoi 's son- Gaurav Gogoi- in the politics, who contested from Kaliabor Lok Sabha seat in 2014 and won.
+Sarna had opposed paradropping of Gogoi's son- Gaurav Gogoi- in the politics, who contested from Kaliabor Lok Sabha seat in 2014 and won.

 The Congress' loss is proving a gain for the BJP, which sensed the importance of Sarma and used his potential up to the maximum.